lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 When using single-algorithm cryptography, the best practice is to always generate fresh key material for each purpose, for example when renewing a certificate, or obtaining both a TLS and S/MIME certificate for the same device, however in practice key reuse in such scenarios is not always catastrophic to security and therefore often tolerated, despite cross-protocol attacks having been shown.
 (TODO citation needed here)

-In the event that an application wishes to use two separate keys (for example from two single-algorithm certificates) and use them to construct a single Composite Signature, then it is RECOMMENDED to provide a composite ctx to prevent this signature from being validated under a composite key made up of the same two component keys.
-For example, an application or protocol called Foobar that wishes to do this could invoke the Composite algorithm as:
+In the event that an application wishes to use two separate keys (for example from two single-algorithm certificates) and use them to construct a single composite Signature, then it is RECOMMENDED to provide a composite ctx to prevent this signature from being validated under a composite key made up of the same two component keys.
+For example, an application or protocol called Foobar that wishes to do this could invoke the composite algorithm as:

     Composite-ML-DSA.Sign( (sk1, sk2), M', ctx="Foobar-dual-cert-sig", PH).

 Within the broader context of PQ / Traditional hybrids, we need to consider new attack surfaces that arise due to the hybrid constructions that did not exist in single-algorithm contexts.
 One of these is key reuse where the component keys within a hybrid are also used by themselves within a single-algorithm context.
 For example, it might be tempting for an operator to take an already-deployed RSA key pair and combine it with an ML-DSA key pair to form a hybrid key pair for use in a hybrid algorithm.
 Within a hybrid signature context this leads to a class of attacks referred to as "stripping attacks" discussed in {{sec-cons-non-separability}} and may also open up risks from further cross-protocol attacks.
 Despite the weak non-separability property offered by the composite signature combiner, key reuse MUST be avoided to prevent the introduction of EUF-CMA vulnerabilities.